TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 Where DATEDIFF(minute, started_at, ended_at) <= 1440 AND DATEDIFF(minute, started_at, ended_at) >= 1;
 ```

-I utilized the ```DATEDIFF``` function to calculate the length of each ride in minutes by subtracting the started_at timestamp from the ended_at timestamp.
-Additionally, the ```WHERE``` clause filters the results to include only rides that lasted between 1 minute and 1440 minutes (24 hours), ensuring that only meaningful ride lengths are considered for analysis.

-Getting the day and month when the trip was made
+*Getting the day and month when the trip was made*

-Day
+The ```DATENAME``` function helped in extracting the day, month, and hour of the day from the started_at timestamp by specifying 'day', 'month', and 'hour' as the datepart parameter.

+- *Day*

 ```
 Select started_at, DATENAME(weekday, started_at) as day_of_ride
 From trip_data
 ```

-Month
+- *Month*

 ```
 Select started_at, DATENAME(month, started_at) as month_of_ride
 From trip_data
 ```

-Getting the hour of the day when the ride took place
+*Getting the hour of the day when the ride took place*

 ```
 Select started_at, DATENAME(hour, started_at) as hour_of_the_day